ManofWax/manofwax.github.io/about/index.markdown

 *.
 Broken Sword: The Shadow of the Templars
 *.
 Simon the Sorcerer
 *.
 Broken Sword II: The Smoking Mirror
 *.
-Indiana Jones and the Last Crusade
-*.
 Day of the Tentacle
-*.
-Flight of the Amazon Queen
-*.
-Sam & Max hit the road
-*.
-Full Throttle

 ## Books
-*.
-Goedel, Escher, Bach
+* Goedel, Escher, Bach
-*.
-The lord of the Rings
+* The lord of the Rings
-*.
-Digital Apollo
+* Digital Apollo
-*.
-La Luna, si ci siamo andati
+* Into Thin Air
-*.
-House of Leaves
+* House of Leaves
-*.
-The New York Trilogy
+* The New York Trilogy
-*.
-Fight Club
+* Fight Club

 ## Film
 * Pulp Fiction
 * Dr. Strangelove
-* Plan 9 from deep space
+* Plan 9 from Deep Space
 * Blade Runner
 * Star Wars
-* Jakie Brown
+* Kill Bill
 * Clockwork orange
-*